VirtXpro/interns/APPLY.md

 <img src="https://github.com/DARJYO/virtXpro/blob/main/img/vxp.png" height="25%" width="25%">

+VirtxPro is the brainchild of DARJYO, an emerging tech startup committed to creating innovative solutions for the future of work.

-Gain practical experience by working on real-world projects.
+Gain practical experience by working on real-world projects with us.

 # How to apply?